aldavigdis/dockpress/readme.md

 This image is a build-it-yourself template and is **meant to be forked** and modified for every use case.

-In its current state, it works both in a local development environment using Docker Desktop and [GCS/Kubernetes deployment](/docs/gcs_deployment.md) has been documented.

 However, application-specific things such as modifying the entry point and adding the required secrets to pull a WordPress site from a git hosting provider